Why Outsource In The First Place?

 Metaphorically though, it certainly revolves around money.

-It comes as no surprise that business owners look for ways to grow their revenues and to limit expenses.
+It comes as no surprise that business owners look for ways to grow their revenues and limit expenses.
 And that’s where software outsourcing comes into play.

 With software outsourcing — that is, when you employ external software development services to handle any of your projects — you can lower the overall costs of software development and save both time and money.
 While it also gives you access to global talents, streamlines the processes, and lets you focus on your business’s core strengths, cost–reduction is the reason more often cited (70%), as shown by the 2020 global outsourcing survey.